-Justice Department Sexual Assault Pattern, Which Included Rape, Detailed In New Documents
+Justice Department Sexual Harassment Pattern & Rape Allegation Detailed In New Documents

 “What he did to those other people, management allowed to have happened — because they didn’t do anything when I went to them,” S.C. told BuzzFeed News.
 “They allowed that.
 They protected him and they allowed it.”

-Another woman detailed in the report claims that the official knew she was struggling financially when she claims he pressured her into a sexual relationship.
+Another woman whose story is detailed in the report claims that the official knew she was struggling financially when she claims he pressured her into a sexual relationship.
 The woman entered the relationship hoping to secure a promotion, according to the report.
-Aponte, who did not in 2018 confirm to the digital news outlet the reports were about him, allegedly denied having any sort of sexual relationship with the woman.
-The woman alleged that Aponte took her to a topless bar and pressured her into answer questions about her favorite sexual positions, according to BuzzFeed News.
+Aponte, who, in 2018, did not confirm to the digital news outlet that the reports were about him, allegedly denied having any sort of sexual relationship with the woman.
+The woman alleged that Aponte took her to a topless bar and pressured her into answering questions about her favorite sexual positions, according to BuzzFeed News.

-A third woman said she entered a consensual relationship with Aponte, but investigators deemed the the relationship between the two was inappropriate as Aponte was in a position of power and did not disclose the relationship to his superiors or relinquish his role as the woman’s direct superior, according to BuzzFeed.
+A third woman said she entered into a consensual relationship with Aponte, but investigators deemed the relationship between the two was inappropriate, as Aponte was in a position of power.
+In addition, he did not disclose the relationship to his superiors or relinquish his role as the woman’s direct superior, according to BuzzFeed.

-Two other woman in the documents said that they felt uncomfortable because of Aponte’s actions.
+Two other women in the documents said that they felt uncomfortable because of Aponte’s alleged actions.

 The woman who allegedly entered a sexual relationship with Aponte in order to secure a promotion reportedly received a settlement from the DOJ, and declined to be interviewed by BuzzFeed.

 Sexual harassment allegations have permeated American society in the wake of the #MeToo movement.
 BuzzFeed News noted that in 2017, there were further allegations of sexual harassment in the DOJ.
-As The Inqusitir previously reported, some employees at NBC News decided to unionize last week following reports their news organization mishandled allegations of sexual assault at the network.
+As The Inquisitr previously reported, some employees at NBC News decided to unionize last week following reports their news organization mishandled allegations of sexual assault at the network.